marcushuewitt/ClassNotes/Class01/README.md

 I trending topic in software development and management is "DevOps" (short for Developer Operations).
 Managing a large programming project involved many programmers, designers, and testers (and others).
 Coordinating such development is tricky -- you must protect work, record changes, and in general manage the overall integrity of the projects code.
 A separate, but related trend we're seeing is the rise of "social coding", which is the proliferation of open-source projects where you can contribute to, fork/copy and extend, publish new projects - with a rising level of programming literacy, we're seeing a large "social" community developing where sites like GitHub are used to exchange, publish, and use code.

 Git is a program used to manage code repositories.
 It provides strict version control, and allows you to manage large projects and your ongoing work better.
-Git is a modern tool that has overtaken many previous CVS (Cocde Versioning Systems), and it often the center piece of any DevOps.
+Git is a modern tool that has overtaken many previous CVS (Code Versioning Systems), and it often the center piece of any DevOps.

 NOTE: Git was developed by Linus Torvalds (of Linux fame) - I think it's important for you to understand something about the opensource/social-coding culture, the following video (TED interview) provides a nice intro to this culture -- https://www.youtube.com/watch?v=o8NPllzkFhE